pschool-in/curriculum/content/general-knowledge/gk-2.md

 1. Indian States and its offical languages

-2. Indian States and state animal
+2. Indian States and state animals

+3. Indian states and state birds

 ## Content